signebedi/signebedi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a classicist, social scientist, and software engineer with interests in crisis, caste, and institutions.
 I have an additional, narrow-ish academic focus on the historiography and political culture of the Roman late-republic, especially as these topics relate to discourses, narratives, and intellectual traditions on the core personages and ideas of that period.
-I enjoy reading and writing literature, particularly poetry and science fiction.
+I enjoy reading and writing poetry & science fiction.
 I am a RedHat Certified System Administrator with about fifteen years experience managing Unix systems, developing software, and analyzing data.
 I've taught a variety of classes in political science and legal studies.
 All views are my own.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.